HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

     # in the previous evaluation interval.
     raise NotImplementedError()

-def _get_block(vertex: BaseTransaction) -> Block:
-    # return this vertex if it's a block, or its closest parent block if it is a transaction.
-    raise NotImplementedError()

 def _get_ancestor_at_height(block: Block, height: int) -> Block:
     # return the block with the given height by walking up the
     # blockchain using block.get_block_parent().